Bantolomeus/checklist/README.md

 - [ ] verify that a large number of characters (20 mio) do not break components
 - [ ] verify that responsive behavior works as intended ([one source for it](https://www.figma.com/design/qRiJQ2gKcuAkBKiRZkagVe/Playground--GrAS-Nova-Library-Setup?node-id=33-27569&p=f&m=dev))
 - [ ] use everything that the component has to offer
-- [ ] read everything that stands in Figma regarding your component and compare it with your implementation that everything matches
 - [ ] stretch and slim down the component to see the responsive behavior
 - [ ] If something feels strange, ask a designer and/or dev and/or po.
 - [ ] hover over icons